manu3193/Parallel-DeNLM/README.md

 # Parallel-DeNLM

-Parallel implementation of Deceived Non Local Means filter using openmp.
+Parallel implementation of Deceived Non Local Means filter using MPI in a raspberry pi cluster.